kaleidoswap/docs/README.md

 ##### `POST /api/v1/lsps1/create_order`

-**Description:** Create a new order for a channel with the RGB Lightning Service Provider.
+**Description:** Create a new order request for a channel with the RGB Lightning Service Provider.

 **Request Body:**
 - `client_pubkey`: The public key of the client (not spec compliant, but required in this implementation).